-Are Websites on the Dark Web Legal?
+Are Websites on the Dark Web Illegal?

 A common misconception is that just because you can find illegal things on the dark web — all pages that exist there are also illegal.
 However, a dark website is just as legal as any website on the public internet.
+There’s nothing inherently wrong with hosting a site on the dark net…in fact many popular sites also have versions on the dark web.

-Naturally, if you build a website with the intent of engaging in illegal activity — that’s still illegal.
+Of course, if you build a website with the intent of engaging in illegal activity — that’s still illegal.
 So, now that that’s out of the way, let’s talk about how and where you can host them.

 Hosting a Dark Website